 2009 - 2018

-In 2018, SWMRT was registered as an independent, not-for-profit Trust.
+In 2018, SWMRT was registered as an independent,

 Advocacy for the establishment of Dry Waste Collection Centres (DWCCs) to retrieve dry waste at ward levels while promoting the inclusion of waste-pickers.
 This has now been recognised by Swachh Bharat as one of the best practices.